 Denise was raised on a farm in Sharon, where her family, the Waterfields, farmed corn, soybeans and wheat and had dairy cattle.

 “I grew up milking cows and helping during harvest, so farming is who I am,” she says.
 “I wouldn’t trade it for anything.
 Kenneth and I are so grateful for our parents, who have given us support and encouragement and helped us pick and wash so many pumpkins.”

 If you’re interested in dressing up your lawn for harvest time, you can find farms that provide fall decorating services across the state.
-Among them are Holt Family Farms in Weakley County, Lucky Ladd Farms in Rutherford County, Classic Plantings Nursery and Fresh Produce in Cocke County, and Hidden Meadow Farms in Greene County.
+Among them are Holt Family Farms in Weakley County, Lucky Ladd Farms in Rutherford County and Hidden Meadow Farms in Greene County.

 “We have decorated several businesses and banks in the past two years, and we are starting to expand to private residences,” says Heather Williams, who owns Hidden Meadow Farms with her husband, Jonathan.
 “We have sold many decorative pumpkins, gourds, fodder and straw, and we’ve assisted customers in picking out items for home decorations from our sale location.
 This crop is the most exciting and fun for our entire family.”